-Prerequisite: Completion of, or concurrent enrollment in, BIOL 200
+Prerequisite: A minimum grade of 'C' in BIOL 200, or concurrent enrollment in BIOL 200

-Transfer acceptability: CSU; UC
+Transfer acceptability: CSU; UC\

 An examination of the diversity of life, as seen in the Eubacteria, Archaea, and Eukarya, emphasizing the integration of structure and function, development, life histories, phylogenetics, animal behavior, and ecology.
 Recommended for biology majors.